 Delivering energy to America

-For its industrial customers — including oil and gas producers, refineries, petrochemical plants and power generators — BP provides hedging products and other risk management services that support capital investments and promote long-term economic growth.
+BP provides those customers — including oil and gas producers, refineries, petrochemical plants and power generators — with hedging products and other risk management services that support capital investments and promote long-term economic growth.

 It was the first energy company to register as a “swap dealer” — an entity that participates in certain derivatives markets — under the Dodd-Frank Act.